-These review criteria include many elements of the project narrative section of your application.
-Reviewers will evaluate whether your proposed strategy to complete the project is feasible, effective, community-based, and likely to achieve intended objectives and outcomes.
+This section of the review criteria includes many elements of the project narrative section of your application.
+Reviewers will evaluate if your proposed strategy to complete the project is feasible, effective, community-based, and likely to achieve intended objectives and outcomes.
 In reaching their conclusions, reviewers will consider the degree to which the following strategic elements are clear, logical, and detailed.